 Many established companies use Key Performance Indicators (KPIs) as a way to measure the success of a particular activity that it is engaged in.
-The Procure to Pay Cycle is an important component to many businesses – and establishing a measure of it’s success is essential.
+The Procure-to-Pay cycle is an important component to many businesses, and establishing a measure of its success is essential.

-Productivity per FTE (Full-time employee)
+3. Productivity per FTE (Full-time employee)

 In order to track cost reductions in the procurement process, managers must be able to measure the productivity per full-time equivalent employee (PPFTE).
 PPFTE is based on a simple 0-1 scale, where 0.5 represents a part time employee, and 1 represents a full-time employee.
 PPFTE will allow a company to quantify larger processes, based on the total number of FTEs required to complete a specific task.
-That said, Increasing productivity per FTE can be challenging, unless certain processes are streamlined.

 - Be from an approved supplier